Roxanne Varzi

 Ethnography, Ethno-fiction, theater and film are about collaboration—between fact and fiction, art and ethnography, science and human experience, belief and disbelief, the anthropologist and the people—and ultimately about the freedom to create and to openly express our creations, opinions and insights.

-Education, for me, is a form of advocacy and responsibility and to this end I am deeply deeply dedicated to how we teach and to making my teaching as accessible as possible to a diverse body of students.
+Education, for me, is a form of advocacy and a responsibility we have toward shaping the future.
+Which is why I am deeply deeply dedicated to how we teach and to making my teaching as accessible as possible to a diverse body of students.
 My latest project uses storytelling — the popular murder mystery genre in particular– to teach a course in anthropology.
-Each book in the series will feature one aspect of anthropology that I have taught over the past twenty years.
-Book one begins with visual anthropology.
+Each book in the series features a modality of anthropology that I practice and teach.
+Book one (Death in a Nutshell) introduces visual anthropology and Book two (Silent Scream) introduces the anthropology of sound and attention.

-As a multi-modal practitioner I work in text — moving from fiction to poetry to essays and ethnography — to film and Sound.
+As a multi-modal practitioner I work in text — moving from fiction to poetry to essays and ethnography — and in film and Sound.

 Plastic Flowers Never Die Documentary